Is that first cup of coffee your favorite part of the morning?

 - Control panel has a learning curve

 - Icons aren’t labeled; reading the manual is a must when your machine is new

 - Limited space in bean hopper and water reservoir means frequent top-ups

-If iced coffee is your drink of choice, the DeLonghi Dinamica is the perfect option for you.
+If iced coffee is your drink of choice, the DeLonghi Dinamica is the best option for you.
 There’s a bit of a learning curve when using this coffee maker, but the pros ultimately outweigh the cons.

 Fantastic for those with limited counter space, the KRUPS Personal Café can brew a fresh cup using whole bean or pre-ground coffee.

 The Personal Café is one of the only compact coffee makers with a built-in grinder, it’s budget-friendly, and it can be disassembled and tossed in the dishwasher when you need to clean it.
-The grinder has both fine and coarse options, and it can handle oilier, flavoured coffee beans without a hitch.
+The grinder has both fine and coarse options, and it can handle oilier, flavored coffee beans without a hitch.